 Colli Tortonesi DOC

-It takes a village to raise a child, and it also takes a village to raise the standards of Barbera.
+It takes a village to raise a child and a village to raise the standards of Barbera.
 Grape(s): Barbera

 Training: Guyot with 9 buds per plant